Kzzkt147/dragonfly-dialogue-system/README.md

 ```
 You may want to do this on your own NPC script and give that script a reference to a `ConversationGraph` via the inspector.

-(If you are creating your own player scripts and interaction system, make sure to have some way to disable player movement and interaction when dialogue is active)
+(If you are creating your own player scripts and interaction system, you should disable movement and interaction via the UnityEvents on the `DialogueManager`.

 Changing the looks of the dialogue UI is just a matter of replacing images with your own UI assets.